The answer to the question "When was the fountain pen invented?" is a long and rambling one.

 John Jacob Parker filed a patent in 1832 that allowed fountain pens to "self-fill" with a piston screw ink cartridge that would draw ink inside the pen barrel.
 This meant the end of manual eyedrop filling.

-Despite the numerous patents and changes being made to fountain pen design, it took three major developments to herald in what would become the widely popular modern fountain pen.
+Manufacturers made numerous patents and changes to the fountain pen design, but three major changes introduced the widely popular fountain pen.